Kelvin Hours

 Use the Kelvin Hours calculator above and learn that all three shippers are able to perform for 72 hours.
 But only the green shipper is able to withstand the required temperature load.
 It is the only one with sufficient Kelvin Hours.

-Only knowing the actual performance will give you 100% planning security.
+will give you 100% planning security.

 FAQs